Khalid-Mahar/-ATM-Simulator/README.md

 # -ATM-Simulator
- A Python-based ATM simulator application with GUI using Tkinter.
+ A Python-based ATM simulator application with OOPs concept and GUI using Tkinter.